a2stuff/a2d/res/notes/testplan.md

   * Open two windows.
 Hold modifier and click the close box on the active window.
 Verify that all windows close.
 * Open two windows.
 Press Open-Apple+Solid-Apple+W. Verify that all windows close.

-* Run DeskTop on a system with RAMWorks and using RAM.DRV.SYSTEM.
-Verify that subdirectories under DESK.ACC are copied to /RAM/DESKTOP/DESK.ACC.
-* Run DeskTop on a system with Slinky Ramdisk.
-Verify that subdirectories under DESK.ACC are copied to /RAM5/DESKTOP/DESK.ACC (or appropriate volume path).

 * Start DeskTop with a hard disk and a 5.25" floppy mounted.
 Remove the floppy, and double-click the floppy icon, and dismiss the "The volume cannot be found." dialog.
 Verify that the floppy icon disappears, and that no additional icons are added.

-* On an RGB system (IIgs, etc), go to Control Panel, check RGB Color.
-Verify that the display shows in color.
-Preview an image, and verify that the image shows in color and the DeskTop remains in color after exiting.
-* On an RGB system (IIgs, etc), go to Control Panel, uncheck RGB Color.
-Verify that the display shows in monochrome.
-Preview an image, and verify that the image shows in color and the DeskTop returns to monochrome after exiting.
-* On an IIgs, go to Control Panel, check RGB Color.
-Verify that the display shows in color.
-Enter the IIgs control panel (Control+Shift+Open-Apple+Esc), and exit.
-Verify that DeskTop remains in color.
-* On an IIgs, go to Control Panel, uncheck RGB Color.
-Verify that the display shows in monochrome.
-Enter the IIgs control panel (Control+Shift+Open-Apple+Esc), and exit.
-Verify that DeskTop resets to monochrome.

-* Put image file in `DESK.ACC`, start DeskTop.
-Select it from the Apple menu.
-Verify image is shown.
-* Put text file in `DESK.ACC`, start DeskTop.
-Select it from the Apple menu.
-Verify text is shown.
-* Put font file in `DESK.ACC`, start DeskTop.
-Select it from the Apple menu.
-Verify font is shown.

-* Put BASIC program in `DESK.ACC`, start DeskTop.
-Select it from the Apple menu.
-Verify it runs.
-* Put System program in `DESK.ACC`, start DeskTop.
-Select it from the Apple menu.
-Verify it runs.

 * Open a folder with no items.
 Verify window header says "0 Items"
 * Open a folder with only one item.
 Verify window header says "1 Item"